Cowrie Station, Birdsville Track

 “It’s hard to choose, each one has its own special highlights.
 Gatsby dress ups at Betoota was a great laugh, though, I would have to say that it’s hard to go past the first event at Durham,” she says.
 “It was such an adventure, not quite knowing what to expect; the slippery drive in after a storm, and the anticipation and excitement of spending the weekend with ‘a bunch of girls’!”

-Tracy loves being a part of the team that creates such a meaningful annual event, and is looking forward to sharing in the joy and excitement the event will bring to the ladies in Quilpie in October.
+Tracy loves being a part of the team that creates such a meaningful annual event.

 Program and Events Support